uksf/modpack/addons/lobby/README.md

 # Lobby

-Provides a dynamic lobby based on a universal nameset.
-Adds extra ranks.
+Provides a dynamic lobby based on a universal nameset for the unit.
+Adds extra ranks for ACE nametag display.